Updated March 18, 2021

 AGMA is the labor union that represents artists from numerous disciplines that create America's operatic, dance, and choral heritage.
 Members of the union can apply for the AGMA Relief Fund.

 Artist Relief is distributing $5,000 grants to artists facing dire financial emergencies due to COVID-19.
-Applications are now open for Cycle I, which closes at 9:59 p.m.
-MDT on April 23.
+Applications are now open for Cycle X, which closes at 9:59 p.m.
+MT on March 31.

 Colorado Business Committee for the Arts